ErwanBarbedor/PlumeScript/readme.md

 - Temporarily remove compatibility with lua 5.2+ to focus on development.
 - When a `nil value` error is raised, Plume will suggest valid variable names.
 - Plume will only suggest variables of a type consistent with the error.
+- All method called as table field will get access to this class by the variable `self`.

 ### 0.26